-HUD also seeks to support the homeownership goal via the Federal Housing Administration (FHA).
-Indeed, as is indicated by Home Mortgage Disclosure Act (HMDA) data, the FHA market share among loans originated to minority populations has moved up perceptibly in recent years.
-Between 1993 and 1998, the FHA share among home purchase loans originated to Blacks increased from 37 to 42 percent; in the case of Hispanics, that share moved up from 37 to 46 percent.
-In marked contrast, the FHA share of home purchase loans originated to White households fell during this period, from 17 percent in 1993 to less than 15 percent in 1998.
-Clearly, the FHA appears vital to the origination of home purchase loans to Black and Hispanic households.
+HUD also seeks to support the homeownership goal via FHA.
+Indeed, as indicated by Home Mortgage Disclosure Act (HMDA) data, the FHA market share among loans originated to minority populations has moved up perceptibly in recent years.
+Between 1993 and 1998, the FHA share among home-purchase loans originated to African-Americans increased from 37 to 42 percent; in the case of Hispanics, that share moved up from 37 to 46 percent.
+In marked contrast, the FHA share of home-purchase loans originated to White households fell during this period, from 17 percent in 1993 to less than 15 percent in 1998.
+Clearly, FHA appears vital to the origination of homepurchase loans to African-American and Hispanic households.

-However, FHA contributions to HUD homeownership goals depend on support of FHAinsured mortgages in secondary mortgage markets.
-Historically, approximately 95 percent of all securitized FHA- and Veterans Administration (VA)-insured mortgages have been pooled in Ginnie Mae mortgage-backed securities (MBS).
-Ginnie Mae's full-faith-andcredit guarantee ensures that investors receive timely payments of scheduled principal and interest due on the pooled mortgages that back their securities, regardless of issuer or borrower defaults.
-In principle, the full-faith-and-credit guarantee means that investors require lower yield on the MBS, which through the securitization process allows lenders to reduce borrowing costs to homebuyers.
-Ginnie Mae securities are among the most widely held and traded mortgage-backed securities in the world, making them a stabilizing influence in the flow of capital to the United States mortgage market.
+However, FHA contributions to HUD homeownership goals depend on support of FHA-insured mortgages in secondary mortgage markets.
+Historically, approximately 95 percent of all securitized FHA- and Veterans Administration (VA)-insured mortgages have been pooled in Ginnie Mae mortgage-backed securities (MBSs).
+Ginnie Mae's full-faith-and-credit guarantee ensures that investors receive timely payments of scheduled principal and interest due on the pooled mortgages that back their securities, regardless of issuer or borrower defaults.
+In principle, the full-faithand-credit guarantee means that investors require lower yield on MBS, which through the securitization process allows lenders to reduce borrowing costs to homebuyers.
+Ginnie Mae securities are among the most widely held and traded mortgage-backed securities in the world, making them a stabilizing influence in the flow of capital to the U.S. mortgage market.
 Ginnie Mae has guaranteed more than \$1.5 trillion in mortgage-backed securities.
-There are currently more than \$550 billion Ginnie Mae MBS outstanding.
+There is currently more than \$550 billion of Ginnie Mae MBSs outstanding.

-Among secondary mortgage market participants, Ginnie Mae guarantees reflect a greater share of loans from lower income and minority groups than that of the GSEs.
-In 1990 almost 50 percent of Ginnie Mae-guaranteed mortgage-backed securities were backed by loans to homebuyers whose incomes were below the median for metropolitan areas in which they resided, which was commensurate with the percentage of total mortgages originated for households with below median incomes (52 percent).2 In 1990, 9 percent and 6 percent of Ginnie Mae-guaranteed MBS were backed by mortgages made to Black and Hispanic homebuyers, respectively.
-This distribution also mirrored the percentages of total originations made to Black and Hispanic homebuyers in the primary market.3 As indicated by data from the mid-1990s, FHA-insured home purchase loans were concentrated to a greater extent on low-income and minority borrowers, first-time homebuyers, and borrowers with higher loan-to-value (LTV) ratios than those with loans insured by private mortgage insurers.4 In 1995, 66 percent of FHA's borrowers might not have qualified for private mortgage insurance for the loans they received.5
+Among secondary mortgage market participants, Ginnie Mae guarantees reflect a greater share of loans from lower income and minority groups than loans from government-sponsored enterprises (GSEs).
+In 1990 nearly 50 percent of Ginnie Mae-guaranteed MBSs were backed by loans to homebuyers whose incomes were below the median for metropolitan areas in which they resided, which was commensurate with the percentage of total mortgages originated for households with below-median incomes (52 percent).
+In 1990, 9 and 6 percent of Ginnie Mae-guaranteed MBSs were backed by mortgages made to African-American and Hispanic homebuyers, respectively.
+This distribution mirrored the percentages of total originations made to African-American and Hispanic homebuyers,

+Gabriel, 1992).
+As indicated by data from the mid-1990s, FHA-insured homepurchase loans were concentrated to a greater extent on low-income and minority borrowers, first-time homebuyers, and borrowers with higher loan-to-value (LTV) ratios than those with loans insured by private mortgage insurers.
+In 1995, 66 percent of FHA's borrowers might not have qualified for private mortgage insurance for the loans they received (U.S. General Accounting Office, 1998; p.
+5).